bramses/bramses-highly-opinionated-vault-2023/README.md

 	- Quarterly
 	- People
 	- Zettelkasten Note
-	- Note Refactor Zettelkasten Note (*slightly different than the Zettelkasten note template -- will automagically trigger on highlighted text and convert it into a valid Zettelkasten note*)
 - Canvases (optional) (*a list of Obsidian Canvases*)
 - Excalidraw (optional) (*a list of Excalidraw items*)